Aggettivi possessivi, Italian possessive adjectives – Basic guide and quiz

 Yet, the Passato Remoto thrives in literary usage.
 Novels crafted with this tense flourish in detailed narratives.

 For me, the elegance of the Passato Remoto is undeniable.
-However, as a Northern Italian, I confess to a comfortable existence without it for most of my adult life.
+However, as a Northern Italian, I confess to having lived comfortably without it for most of my adult life.

 The foundations of local Italian dialects—on which standard Italian stands—lack the Passato Remoto.
-Thus, Northern Italians apply ignore it.
-Some Southern Italy’s dialects, in contrast, embrace it as their past tense of choice, into daily dialogue.
+Thus, Northern Italians ignore it.
+Some Southern Italy’s dialects, in contrast, embrace it as their past tense of choice, in daily dialogue.

 Occasionally, we Milanese stumble in the past, misplacing the tense when using the Passato Prossimo for distant actions: